phate3/coie/README.md

-##### COIE-REQUIREMENT
+##### COie-REQUIREMENT
-Provides extensiblity required to extend COIE-CORE to suit a specific purpose.
+Provides extensiblity required to extend COie-CORE to suit a specific purpose.